swaran-krishna/Telecom_Churn_Analysis/README.md

-# Telecom_Churn_Analysis
-Telecom Customer Churn Analysis and Prediction
+📊 Telecom Customer Churn Analysis and Prediction
-Project Overview
+🔍 Project Overview

-This project analyzes telecom customer churn using advanced exploratory data analysis and machine learning techniques.
-It aims to identify key factors affecting churn, develop predictive models to classify churned vs non-churned customers, and provide actionable insights to reduce attrition.
+This project focuses on analyzing telecom customer churn using exploratory data analysis (EDA) and machine learning techniques.
+The goal is to identify key drivers of customer churn, build predictive models to classify churned vs. non-churned customers, and deliver actionable insights to minimize attrition.

-Dataset
+📁 Dataset

-The dataset contains customer demographic and service usage information, including variables such as contract type, payment method, internet service, tenure, monthly and total charges, tech support, and others.
+The dataset includes customer demographics and service usage details, such as:

+Contract Type

+Payment Method

+Internet Service Type

+Tenure

+Monthly & Total Charges

+Tech Support Availability

+And other relevant customer attributes

-Analysis and Modeling
+⚙️ Analysis & Modeling

-Conducted univariate and bivariate analysis to understand variable distributions and correlations with churn.
+Performed univariate and bivariate analysis to explore data distributions and relationships with churn.

-Built and compared multiple models: logistic regression, random forest, and XGBoost.
+Built and compared multiple models:

+Logistic Regression

+Random Forest

+XGBoost

-Achieved perfect accuracy and ROC-AUC during validation, indicating highly accurate churn prediction.
+Achieved perfect accuracy and high ROC-AUC on validation data.

-Identified top predictors: contract type, tenure, payment method, internet service type, tech support availability, and monthly charges.

-Usage Instructions
+Identified top predictors influencing churn:
+Contract Type, Tenure, Payment Method, Internet Service Type, Tech Support, and Monthly Charges.

+🧠 How to Use

-Set up Python environment:
+Set up environment:

-text
 pip install -r requirements.txt

-Run the Jupyter notebooks or Python scripts in the following order:
+Run scripts or notebooks in the following order:

-Data preprocessing
+Data Preprocessing

-Exploratory analysis
+Exploratory Analysis

-Model training and evaluation
+Model Training & Evaluation

+View outputs:

-View generated plots for insights and model performance, and consult exported PowerPoint presentation for summaries.
+Plots for insights and model performance

-Project Structure
-/notebooks: Jupyter notebooks for analysis and modeling

-/data: Dataset or data loading scripts

-/images: Plots and visualizations

-/reports: Final presentations and summary documents

-requirements.txt: Python dependencies

-README.md: Project documentation
+PowerPoint summary in /reports